 Gallagher reported that Nazi leaders were planning to flee to the Alps once the military was defeated in the rest of Germany.
 From there, they would continue to wage war on Hitler’s enemies by leading a sabotage and guerrilla campaign.

 Gallagher’s story was not unfounded.
-Himmler did propose preparations for a national redoubt, but Hitler never embraced the plan.
+Himmler had proposed making preparations for a national redoubt, but Hitler never agreed.
 At least not until it was too late.
 Only a week before he committed suicide in his bunker under Berlin did Hitler order the evacuation of all remaining government personnel from the capital to the Alps.

 Some preparations had been made.
 Tunnels were dug for underground factories, similar to the Mittelwerk facility near Nordhausen that produced the V2 rocket.
 But most of it was a propaganda coup by Joseph Goebbels.